 Tavy tile spacers are very easy to use, especially with large square tiles.
 You can simply stick them in between the tiles, no extra tools are needed.
 They are reusable and very affordable.

-However, you do need to make sure the tiles are straight and soft because it doesn’t bring the tiles together like the spin doctor and wedges do.
-If you skip this step, there could still be lippage.
+However, you do need to make sure the tiles are straight and soft because it doesn’t bring the tiles together like the spin doctor and wedge system levelers do.
+If you skip this step, there could still be tile lippage.

 iRookie 100pc Reusable Tile Leveler Spacers with Special Wrench